ImadSamih/M_Phisher/README.md

 - `curl`
 - `git`

-> All the dependencies will be installed automatically when you run `Zphisher` for the first time.
+> All the dependencies will be installed automatically when you run `Mphisher` for the first time.

 > Supported Platform : **`Termux`**, **`Ubuntu/Debian/Kali/Parrot`**, **`Arch Linux/Manjaro`**, **`Fedora`**